yzh503/yzh503.github.io/_posts/2022-08-16-obsidian-folder-note-list.md

 date: 2022-08-16 13:06 +1000
 ---

-If you prefer Notion's style of file navigation - all files are navigated thorugh linkes, you will need two community plugins:
+If you prefer Notion's style of file navigation - all files are navigated through linkes, you will need two community plugins:
 1. [Folder Note](https://github.com/xpgo/obsidian-folder-note-plugin)
 2. [dataview](https://github.com/blacksmithgu/obsidian-dataview)